 Spousal Maintenance: Analysis of Facts, Finances, and Circumstances

-In Minnesota, an award of spousal maintenance may be granted if the court finds that the spouse seeking maintenance:
+An award of either transitional or indefinite spousal maintenance may be granted if the court finds that the spouse seeking maintenance:

-• Lacks sufficient property to provide for reasonable needs, considering the standard of living during the marriage
+• Lacks sufficient property to provide for their reasonable needs, considering the standard of living during the marriage post divorce

-• The other spouse is generally capable of supporting themselves
+• The paying spouse is generally capable of supporting themselves

 Modifying Spousal Maintenance